 If you love nature, the environment and big friendly giants, then volunteering in Port Elizabeth is for you.
 This incredibly rewarding ecotourism project involves working at a game reserve where you’ll have the opportunity to work with South Africa's Big 5: the rhino, lion, cape buffalo, leopard and African elephant.

 The game reserve is impressive to say the very least.
-It covers more than 6000 hectares and is situated in the Eastern Cape which lies on the south-eastern coast of South Africa.
-The region boasts inspiring natural beauty, rugged cliffs and dense green bushland – it’s also known as the Wild Coast, which is fitting considering that you’ll be working with some of the wildest creatures on the planet.
+It covers more than 6,000 hectares and is situated in the Eastern Cape which lies on the southeastern coast of South Africa.
+The region boasts inspiring natural beauty, rugged cliffs and dense green bushland.
+It is also known as the Wild Coast – which is fitting considering that you’ll be working with some of the wildest creatures on the planet.

-The project's core focus is wildlife engagement, management, conservation and education.
+The program's core focus is wildlife engagement, management, conservation and education.
 The reserve is a great place to relax, take a step back from your busy life and observe nature (and the local wildlife) up close.
 The fitness requirements are medium to low – expect a slower pace of life!
 The reserve has a predator educational and rehabilitation centre, which houses endangered and orphaned predators such as the rare Bengal tigers, wild dogs, white lions and many, many more.
 The predator educational and rehabilitation centre is a great way to observe and learn more about the local wildlife – mating practices, breeding challenges, space limitations, capture and release challenges, government policy, reserve management practices and much more.

 Interesting and exciting things are common place at a game reserve and this is your chance to experience all the excitement whilst contributing to the reserve and getting back to nature.
 The Game Reserve Rangers are very experienced (up to 20+ years working across this reserve and several others) – so this is your chance to ask questions about a multitude of areas within wildlife management, reserve management, related government policy, breeding, wildlife protection, poaching and of course to learn as much as you can about the individual animals.